This post was last updated on August 6th, 2019

 They also pay approved loading and unloading, detention and lumper fees.

 One thing that a lot of new drivers or CDL trainees get concerned about is the CR England slide scale for increased miles per run.
-While on the surface we can understand why it might not look like a good idea for business, it actually works out better for drivers than a flat rate per mile payscale.
+While on the surface we can understand why it might not look like a good idea for a business, it actually works out better for drivers than a flat rate per mile payscale.

 Read that again to make sure you get the point I’m trying to make.